Estimate of entropy generation rate can spatiotemporally resolve the active nature of cell flickering: Results

+In \subfig{fig:atpd}{A}, we show how our method performs on the experimental data as the cells are ATP-depleted by incubating them in glucose-free ATP-depleting medium.
+We do this by adding 10 mM sodium azide and 10 mM 2-deoxy D-glucose to the cells \cite{renard2015endophilin} in M1 Imaging medium (150 mM NaCl; Sigma-Aldrich), 1 mM MgCl2 (Merck, Kenilworth, NJ), and 20 mM HEPES (Sigma-Aldrich), and incubating them for 60 minutes for ATP depletion.
+In recent work by some of the authors, it was found that ATP-driven activities increase temporal fluctuations and flatten out spatial undulations --- see Figure 3 in \cite{biswas2017mapping} and discussions therein for the detailed analysis and discussion on the effect of ATP depletion on membrane fluctuations.

-In \subfig{fig:atpd}{A} we show how our method performs on the experimental data as the cells are ATP-depleted by incubating them in glucose-free ATP-depleting medium.
-Experimental details are given in section~\ref{sec:atpd}.
-In the leftmost row we show the image of the cell -- the cell boundaries are marked in yellow.
-The next column shows a pseudocolor plot of the $\ln(\sigma)$ of the live cell -- marked by \textit{control}.
-The next three columns show how the entropy generation rate changes after $20$ minutes, $40$ minutes and $1$ hr of incubation.
-In each of these cases we use a movie of $\Nf = 2048$ snapshots where consecutive snapshots are separated by $\Delta t = 50ms$.
-As the total duration of the movie is quite short compared to the time-scales over which ATP-depletion operates, each of these movies are considered statistically stationary.
-We have performed this experiments for a total $31$ HeLa cells, with two independent repeats, from which two typical results are shown here.
-The plots for the rest of cells are in Appendix~\ref{sec:IRM}.
-Similar results are obtained in experiments in which the measurements were made after 60 minutes ATP depletion.
-Our results clearly demonstrate that the entropy production rate computed using \eq{eq:stis} spatio-temporally resolves the active nature of cell membrane fluctuations.
+In the leftmost row of \Fig{fig:atpd} we show the image of the cell -- the cell boundaries are marked in yellow.
+The next column shows a pseudocolor plot of $\log_{10}(\sigma)$ of the live cell -- marked by \textit{control}.
+The next three columns show how the entropy production rate changes after $20$ minutes, $40$ minutes and $1$ hr of incubation.
+In each of these cases, we use a movie of $\Nf = 2048$ snapshots where consecutive snapshots are separated by $\Delta t = 50\rm{ms}$.
+Since the total duration of the movie is quite short compared to the time-scales over which ATP-depletion operates, each of these movies are considered statistically stationary.
+We have performed these experiments for a total $31$ HeLa cells, with two independent repeats.
+Images of two typical cells are shown in \subfig{fig:atpd}{A} and \subfig{fig:atpd}{B}.
+The images of several other representative cases are in the supplemental material.
+Our results clearly demonstrate that the entropy production rate computed using \eq{eq:stis} spatiotemporally resolves the active nature of cell membrane fluctuations.
 Notably, we see many patches of high entropy production in the active cell membrane which is well contrasted with the background, and patches of low entropy production in the ATP--depleted membrane, less contrasted with the background.
-We also see a clear overall decay of $\sigma$ in time.
+We also see an overall decay of $\sigma$ in time.